 Among the first of these enterprises were schools of ‘expression,’ founded across the United States and Europe by acolytes of French vocal instructor François Delsarte (1811-1871).
 Merging mysticism with science, Delsarte developed his ‘systéme’ in the 1840s, ‘50s, and ‘60s, analyzing the human body into tripartite zones, each of which correlated with the three dominant faculties of reason, sentiment, and will.
 Although Delsarte’s system was anchored in eighteenth-century moral philosophy, its impact on modernism was tremendous.
 The exquisite detail of his system’s pantomimic vocabulary, the grammar of relationships it described among the body’s moving parts, and the subtle composition of expression it made possible directly inspired the modern dance practices of Isadora Duncan, Ruth St. Denis, and Ted Shawn.
 In the theatre, its influence was both positive and negative, prompting second- and third-generation artists to articulate varieties of pantomimic naturalism, on the one hand, and expressionism, on the other. Émile Jaques-Dalcroze (1865-1950) built a method of ‘eurythmics’ upon the foundation of Delsarte’s teachings, emphasizing the body’s fluid motion in relation to music in his orchestration of mass movement pageantry.

 Such ‘systems’ and ‘methods’ followed a scientific paradigm of knowledge, as acting theorists outlined programs of study that offered schemas for understanding the body’s expressive capabilities and exercises for disciplining the actor’s mind and body.
 Recent scholarship on Stanislavsky, for example, emphasizes his interest in the scientific experiments of contemporaries such as behavioralists Ivan Sechenov and Ivan Pavlov (Whyman 2008).
 Noting the nervous pathways that link motivation with physical action, Stanislavsky developed his system of psycho-physical exercises to assist actors in developing bodily reflexes of expression.
 As for the motivations they expressed, Stanislavsky directed his actors to read the play hermeneutically, tracing its ‘throughline’ of action from the perspective of their characters.
-By analyzing their lines syntagmatically, they could find clues to the character’s overarching motivation in the play’s ‘subtext.’
+By analyzing their lines, they could find clues to the character’s overarching motivation in the play’s ‘subtext.’
 The next step would be to internalize the emotional and spiritual dimensions of the character through the actor’s imaginative powers of ‘experiencing,’ while simultaneously manifesting them physically in a bodily ‘incarnation.’
 Although American followers such as Stella Adler (1901-1992) taught both parts of Stanislavsky’s system, others such as Lee Strasberg (1901-1982) emphasized his approach to experiencing, developing his early exercises in emotion memory into an influential program of psychological realist acting known as the Method.